jrstromme/MC_Exam_Random_Generator/README.md

    ## To run:

    1. Create your exam questions in Master_Template.tex

+   2. Test that your master template compiles correctly, both with and without the 'answers' option.

+   3. When satisfied, run with desired number of `nversions`
+   ```
+   python -m generate_exams nversions
+   ```

+   ## Notes on creating questions.

-      *  The python program searches for `%% !
+   1. The python program searches for `%% !
 Q` to split questions out.
+Therefore maintaining the proper comment structure is crucial:

       * Importantly, before each question that you want to have a random order, you need to make sure it has a comment structure of: `%% !
 Q`

       * If you want a question to group with the one above it.
 Then simply omit the `!`.

       * We also need one of these 'cut points' after the last question, so the tex suffix gets separated out. `%% !
 QEnd`

-   2. Test that your master template compiles correctly, both with and without the 'answers' option.

-   3. When satisfied, run (put in desired number for `nversions`
-   ```
-   python -m generate_exams nversions
-   ```

-   ## A note on creating questions.

-   Each question should be written within `\questionp{}`.
-This is a custom command which wraps each question in a minipage so it appears altogether on the same page.
-If you have a very long question and don't care/would want it to wrap pages, simply use the standard `\question` with no brackets.
+   2. Each question should be written within `\questionp{}`.

+      * This is a custom command which wraps each question in a minipage so it appears altogether on the same page.

+      * If you have a very long question and don't care/would want it to wrap across pages, simply use the standard `\question` from the exam package with no brackets.

    ## Folders: